ellygb/journey-log/README.md

 			<td></td>
 		</tr>
 		<tr>
 			<td colspan="4">NEED TO ADD IN HERE: when did i try laravel for a bit, then move to flask, then prob consistent build since then, either need folder info or could be internet history.
-Bought domain 10th - start then or had I already tried laravel by then</td>
+Bought domain 10th - start then or had I already tried laravel by then. stop laravel on 16th</td>
 		</tr>
 		<tr>
 			<td>2022-05-29</td>